dshaw15/booksbykenna/book-summary/mav-3-blindside.md

 He wants his child.
 He’s not sure he wants the mother.
-At least, that’s what he tells himself, until the truth blindsides him and he realizes he'll do anything for love.
+Until the truth blindsides him and he realizes he'll do anything for love.

 _Playing the Blindside is a steamy rugby league sports romance featuring second chances, a secret baby, and a love story undone by miscommunication and media scandal._